nestjs/docs.nestjs.com/content/fundamentals/dynamic-modules.md

 #### Introduction

 Most application code examples in the **Overview** section of the documentation make use of regular, or _static_, modules.
 Modules define groups of components like [providers](/providers) and [controllers](/controllers) that fit together as a modular part of an overall application.
-They provide an execution context, or _scope_, for these components.
+They provide an execution context, or scope, for these components.
 For example, providers defined in a module are visible to other members of the module without the need to export them.
 When a provider needs to be visible outside of a module, it is first _exported_ from its host module, and then _imported_ into its consuming module.

 Let's walk through a familiar example.

-First, we'll define a `UsersModule` to provide and export a `UsersService`. `UsersModule` is the _host_ module for `UsersService`.
+First, we'll define a `UsersModule` to provide and export a `UsersService`. `UsersModule` is the **host** module for `UsersService`.

 ```typescript
 import { Module } from '@nestjs/common';